Trauma Therapy in Denver, CO

 Trauma affects the brain, body, and nervous system in specific ways.
 If you're considering trauma therapy, finding a therapist specifically trained in trauma treatment is important because they'll understand how to work with you without retraumatizing you.

-We always work collaboratively at a pace that feels safe for you, understanding that healing isn't about forcing yourself to "get over it" but about gradually building capacity to process difficult experiences.
+We always work collaboratively at a pace that feels right for you, understanding that healing isn't about forcing yourself to "get over it" but about gradually building capacity to process difficult experiences.
 We respect the natural timing of the process and reflect on the process itself.

 How to Know If Trauma Therapy Can Help You